abdalmoniem/TheLifeOfDino/README.md

 5. Press `enter` (then, to start, press `s`)

-### Be aware of a game bug
+### Be aware of a game bug:

-The dino game has a anoying bug: It starts to "drift" to the right with time making the dino to be wrong offseted from the origin of the game.
+The dino game has an anoying bug: It starts to "drift" to the right with time making the dino to be wrong offseted from the origin of the game.
 That, makes the program to read the dino as a cactus, since it is the same color.